-Imagine waking up in a different destination every day.
-Envisage working while you’re travelling full-time.
-Visualise getting to escape the 9-5 corporate grind and having only yourself to answer to.
+Imagine waking up in a different destination every day, working while you’re travelling full-time and getting to escape the 9-5 corporate grind.

 For those who have been living under a rock, this is known as the digital nomad lifestyle – and needless to say, it has many benefits.

 Glorified by social media, this way of living is the ultimate dream for a lot of people in the Information Age.

 What, you mean I can make money with my laptop from anywhere in the world?

 Why, yes, mate – you can.
 And you can do it all while wearing a skimpy bikini and drinking cocktails by the pool if you really want to.

 That said, like with anything projected on Instagram and the like, the digital nomad lifestyle isn’t always as it seems.